NickelFace/OTUS-Network-Architect/2.Overlay OSPF/Home_Work.md

 # Underlay.
 OSPF

-Цель: Настроить OSPF для Underlay сети
+Goal: Configure OSPF for the Underlay Network

-В этой самостоятельной работе мы ожидаем, что вы самостоятельно:
+In this independent work, we expect you to be on your own:

-1. настроить OSPF в Underlay сети, для IP связанности между всеми устройствами NXOS
+1. Configure OSPF in the Underlay network, for IP connectivity between all NXOS devices
-2. План работы, адресное пространство, схема сети, настройки - зафиксированы в документации
+2. The work plan, address space, network diagram, settings are fixed in the documentation

 ![Schema](img/Schema.png)

-Немного вводной информации:
+A little introductory information:

-У нас на схеме не 1 DC(Data Center) , а 2 DC. Поэтому появятся зоны 0 и 1 OSPF ,которые разделят "уcловно" нашу схему.
+We have not 1 DC (Data Center) on the diagram, but 2 DC.
+Therefore, OSPF zones 0 and 1 will appear, which "conditionally" share our scheme.
-Добавим также на устройства Loopback интерфейсы , чтобы  в дальнейшем через Loopback'и было удобно строить Overlay сеть. Вначале указываю настройки конфигурации устройств ,а позже вывод ,чтобы показать связанность между ними.
+We will also add Loopback interfaces to the devices so that in the future it will be convenient to build an Overlay network through Loopback.
+First, I specify the device configuration settings, and later the output to show the connectivity between them.

 ![](img/Schema2.png)

-Настройка NEXUS:
+Configuring NEXUS:
  <details>
 <summary>NXOS1</summary>
 <pre><code>